miking-lang/miking/README.md

 switch.
 Running `opam switch 4.12.0+domains` followed by `eval $(opam env)` always takes you back to the correct switch.

-To compile the Miking project, go back to the Miking repository and execute:
+To compile the project, go back to the Miking repository and execute:

 ```
 make